research-fosdem/research-fosdem.github.io/index.md

 #### 1. Important dates:

 - **Proposal Deadline: <span style="color: #900;">10 Dec</span> 2022 23:59 CET**
-- **Accepted talk announced: 2023-12-15
+- **Accepted talk announced: 2023-12-15**
 - **FOSDEM Conference: Saturday 3rd Feb 2024** morning + afternoon at Université libre de Bruxelles, Solbosch campus.
 - **unofficial online session: Saturday 10th Feb 2024** hours to be precised soon.
 - Submit early if you can!

-#### 2. Submissions must include:
+#### 2. Submissions

+Must include:
+- Title
 - Abstract
-- Session type _(Lecture or Lightning Talk)_
-- Expected prior knowledge / intended audience
+- Description
+- Talk licence: FOSDEM is an open-source software conference, please specify which OSI approved license your proposal uses.
-- Speaker bio
+- Speaker name, contact, biography and availability

-- Links to code / slides / material for the talk _(optional)_
-- Links to previous talks by the speaker _(optional)_
+Can include:
+- Submission notes: write if you want to give a Lightning talk or Lecture here.
+Add any other details as needed (visible only to devrooms managers)
+- Session Image:  Use this if you want an illustration to go with your proposal.
+Please do not upload files larger than 10.0 MB.
+- Additional speaker: you can add co-author
+- Extra review material: private materials you want to show to reviewers

+Please make sure to add links to relevant online materials (such as website, publications, code ripository...) to either abstract or extra review material.

 To get inspired on possible abstracts style, length and format, you can read previous edition talks on FOSDEM archives: